LEARN KITSAP TRANSIT

 Why is a New Ferry Maintenance Facility Needed?

-Kitsap Transit operates the second largest ferry system in Washington state, with 10 vessels — seven fast ferries and three local ferries — across five distinct routes.
-Kitsap Transit’s fleet varies in design, with each of the distinct vessel classes requiring substantially different maintenance and repair needs, parts inventories, and employee knowledge and skills.
+Kitsap Transit operates 10 vessels — seven fast ferries and three local ferries — across five routes.
+Kitsap Transit’s fleet varies in design, with each of the distinct vessel classes requiring substantially different maintenance and repair needs, parts inventories and employee knowledge and skills.

 Currently, Kitsap Transit does not have a dedicated ferry maintenance facility.
-Instead, limited maintenance and repair activities are completed at the dock by Kitsap Transit maintenance staff, while any maintenance activities, repairs and inspections that require specialized equipment or supporting infrastructure are performed at area shipyards.
-This reliance on shipyard availability can lead to service disruptions and increased maintenance costs.
+Instead, limited maintenance and repair activities are completed at the dock by Kitsap Transit maintenance staff.
+Any maintenance activities, repairs and inspections that require specialized equipment or supporting infrastructure are performed at area shipyards.
+This can lead to service disruptions and increased maintenance costs.

 Fast Ferries Map